 Even though the basic approach to cleaning is simple, not all wheels are the same, and therefore require different types of chemicals.
 For instance, if you’re not sure whether your wheels are uncoated aluminum or not, do a spot test.
-Rub a small amount in a low-visibility area with Mothers® Mag & Aluminum Polish.
+Rub a small amount in a low-visibility area with Mothers® Mag & Aluminium Polish.
 If it does not turn black, stop immediately.
 There’s a coating of some type on that wheel, and you must use a different product.
 Be sure to check your owner’s manual or with the wheel manufacturer to make sure the cleaner you choose is not going to harm your wheels.

-Maintenance of painted, anodized and clear-coated aluminum wheels is not much different than cleaning body paint.
+Maintenance of painted, anodized and clear-coated aluminium wheels is not much different than cleaning body paint.
 First, wash off any deposits with soapy water.
 If the wheel is heavily soiled with super-sticky brake dust or road grime, some wheel cleaners can help remove them.

 Mothers® Foaming Wheel & Tyre Cleaner is formulated for use on painted wheels and other coatings that need a gentle approach.
 However, when applying them do so with a hose nearby so you can rinse off the cleaner within a couple of minutes.